unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 Union will provide the created container registry Name and Login server for Docker authentication.

-## Enable access to ACR within the same Azure Subscription

-Given that Union was [set up with appropriate permissions](../../data-plane-setup/data-plane-setup-on-azure.md), Union can create and manage the permissions required to provide the dataplane's AKS cluster.
-Provide your ACR container ID to Union Support if Union-managed permissions are desired.
-Otherwise, refer to [Enable access to ACR within the same Azure Tenant but different Azure Subscription](#enable-access-to-acr-within-the-same-azure-tenant-but-different-azure-subscription)

-## Enable access to ACR within the same Azure Tenant but different Azure Subscription
+## Enable access to ACR in a different subscription within the same Azure Tenant

-Union will most likely not have permissions to assign roles to AKS managed identities scoped to the ACR instance unless special permission accomodations have been made.
-This will require you to use [Azure Role Assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to assign `AcrPull` role to Kubernetes service principal provided by Union.
+Union data plane resources will require permissions to pull images from you ACR instance.

+### Allow Union to manage permissions

+The simplest, most flexible approach is to provide Union the ability to add roles assignments against the ACR instance.

+Assign the union Entra app registration created during data plane setup the Azure provided role `User Access Administrator` or create a custom role, scoped to the ACR instance, with the following permissions:

+* `Microsoft.Authorization/roleAssignments/write`
+* `Microsoft.Authorization/roleAssignments/delete`
+* `Microsoft.Authorization/roleAssignments/read`
+* `Microsoft.Authorization/roleDefinitions/read`

+With either approach, [creating a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) `scope`d to the ACR instance and granted to the union app.

+Provide union the resource ID of the ACR instance.

+### Manage permissions directly

+Managing permissions directly is required if it is not desirable to grant role assigning permissions to Union.

+Retrieve the underlying kubelet principal ID from Union.
+[Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `AcrPull` role to the provided principal ID.

+Note, this process need to be done everytime the Underlying Kubernetes cluster is changed or new clusters are added.

 ## Enable access to ACR in a different Azure Tenant